Château du Champ de Bataille: The gardens

 The French formal garden was created from 1992 by Garcia.
 It was inspired by sketches of the original garden, long vanished, which showed the placement of the great terrace, the broderies and bosquets, and the proportions of the squares of Apollo and Diana.
 These features were scrupulously reproduced, while the new features of the garden took their "measure and tone" from the original model.
+(Note: See the description of the garden on the site of the Committee of Parks and Gardens of the Ministry of Culture of France.)
 The garden is listed by the French Ministry of Culture as one of the Notable Gardens of France.